 Commitment to Methodology

 Biblical counselors help people change biblically.
 This means the counselor follows sound principles of biblical interpretation and listens patiently to the heart.
 This enables them to help those they are counseling by reorienting their beliefs, thought patterns, desires, and actions so they can glorify God in all they do.
 A Biblical counselor focuses on heart change, not merely behavioral change.
 Heart change is primarily a change of heart toward the Lord and His word.
 Therefore, the counselor leads those they are helping to confess and repent of sin and draw near to God in times of need.
 Biblical counselors also recognize their dependence on the Lord and bring those they are helping and their own counseling before the Lord in prayer.Biblical counselors don't just read about these commitments and ascent to them.
-They are formed in them… Click To Tweet
+They are formed in them through their own walk with Christ Click To Tweet

 These private commitments determine the conduct of the biblical counselor in their own life and daily commitments as well as in the counseling session.
 These commitments provide those the counselor is helping with a high degree of confidence that their counselor is a person who belongs to Christ and who lives what they teach.
 This also means that biblical counselors are people who have grown in their own right.